Featured Resources

 120 days

-- Committing any of the one-year suspension violations while carrying hazardous materials
+• Committing any of the above suspension violations while carrying hazardous materials

 Life

-- Second conviction of any of the one-year suspension violations
+• 2nd conviction of any of the above suspension violations.

-What is this new "hot file" check I keep hearing about?
+What is this "hot file" check I keep hearing about?

 Are there any forms available online besides the CDL and hazmat applications?

 Yes.
-The Kentucky DDL provides several applications and forms online, and they can be viewed as E-forms (downloadable to your hard drive) or I-forms (for viewing online only).
-For more information about these form types, as well as a number of the forms themselves, visit the DDL Forms Library.
-Also find a selection of motor carrier forms.
+The Kentucky Division of Driver Licensing provides several applications and forms online, and they can be viewed as E-forms (downloadable to your hard drive) or I-forms (for viewing online only).
+For more information about these form types, as well as a number of the forms themselves, visit the Forms Library.